-Today we share with you a touching and inspiring letter from one of our brave students whose life changed because of saigonchildren’s Child Development Scholarship Programme:
+Today we share with you a touching and inspiring letter from one of our brave students whose life changed thank to saigonchildren’s Child Development Scholarship Programme:

 “My name is Le Van Trung.
 I am 22 years old and I was born and raised in Ho Chi Minh City.
 I am in my final year studying Sociology at the University of Social Sciences and Humanities.
 I live with my mother and older brother.
 When I was younger, my father was sick and went to the hospital frequently.
-He died when I was 14 years old.
-It was difficult for all of us.
+He died when I was 14 years old, which was immensely difficult for my entire family.

-My mother was a factory worker and earned little, although she worked 12 hours a day.
-My brother dropped out of school because my mother couldn’t pay for both of us.
-He went to work, although he was so young.
-I was so sad and angry because we were struggling.
-We did nothing wrong but bad things kept happening to us.
-It became difficult to manage.
-I was little and not useful.
+My mother was a lpw earning factory worker, despite working 12 hours a day.
+My brother dropped out of school because my mother couldn’t afford to educate us both, and instead went to work, despite his young age.
+I was so sad and angry because it seemed like no matter how hard we tried, the odds were against us.
+Finances became ever more difficult to manage, and I was young and not useful.
 I felt helpless.

-I learned of saigonchildren when I was in 9th grade.
+I first heard about saigonchildren when I was in 9th grade.
 Things became a little easier for my family when I received a scholarship.
 My mother stopped worrying about school fees.
 My brother applied to a non-government high school and graduated 3 years later.
-I finished high school and was accepted to university but this brought my mother an even heavier burden in supporting me through university.
+I finished high school and was accepted to university, but sadly this created an even heavier financial burden for my mother.

 I also received a scholarship from ILA English Centre with a reference from saigonchildren and have been studying there ever since.
 I worked all the way up to advanced level.
 I take my education seriously because I know I have been very fortunate.

 Currently, I am a Teaching Assistant for the English Centre which I received the scholarship before and recently began working as a Customer Care Officer.

 My mother can work less now because I can support myself.
 Hard times have passed because of the people who gave me a chance to follow my dreams…”